 “I have many fond memories, but one that stands out is my move to Greenwich Village in NYC at 18.
 My aunt invited me for a visit, and I fell in love and stayed!
 I loved everything about it, especially the night life.”

-"I am very happy to be at Park Danforth as this is my "neighborhood".
-I have lived in Portland all my life and spent my schooling from Kindergarten through College was on Stevens Avenue."
+"I am very happy to be at Park Danforth as this is my neighborhood.
+I have lived in Portland all my life & spent my schooling from kindergarten through college on Stevens Avenue."

 "Here I have met up with long-time friends and been happy to meet new ones.
 The staff here is very helpful and I enjoy the many activities that are available for us."

-"My son and daughter and three of my five grandchildren live near by and I am able to visit with them often.
+"My son and daughter and three of my seven grandchildren live nearby, and I am able to visit with them often.
 Family, music, church and Eastern Star have been a large part of my life and I am still able to enjoy them."

 “I love to knit.
 I do Scandinavian sweaters which are quite complicated.
 I’ve knitted sweaters for everyone in the family.”